Eugenia Stamboliev

 Academic

-In 2022/2023, she held a visiting fellowship at the Philosophy Department at Tilburg University (NL) to explore trustworthiness and EU policy (in collaboration with Dr. Tim Christiaens).
+In 2022/2023, she held a visiting fellowship at the Philosophy Department at Tilburg University (NL), exploring the concept of trustworthiness in EU policy (in collaboration with Tim Christiaens).

 Education